- Who We Are

 - NYC Inclusive Creative Economy Fund

-Over the last 36 years, LISC New York City has invested over $2.5 billion in more than 75 New York City community development corporations (CDCs) and other local groups.
-With our support, these organizations have developed over 37,000 affordable homes and apartments as well as 1.7 million square feet of retail and community space.
-In 2015 alone, LISC New York City and our affiliates provided over $13 million in financing for affordable housing developments and over $120 million in equity investments.
+Over the last 40 years, LISC NYC has invested over $2.7 billion in more than 75 New York City community development corporations (CDCs) and other local groups.
+With our support, these organizations have developed and preserved over 40,000 affordable homes, as well as 1.8 million square feet of retail and community space.
+In 2018 alone, LISC NYC closed $28 million in loans supporting over $280 million of investment in affordable housing and equitable development projects.